BatGap Logo

 Rick: So they might not have gravity.
 They might have something else?

-David: Well, no, it’s not that different, but there are sort of similar principles that are functioning, but the combinations are slightly different, so that the expression is different.
+David: Well, no, it’s not that different, but there are sort of similar principles that are functioning.
+The combinations are slightly different, so the expression is different.

-Rick: So for the skeptics in the audience, how do we know that you just don’t have a vivid imagination, you’re dreaming up all this stuff?
+Rick: So, for the skeptics in the audience, how do we know that you just don’t have a vivid imagination and you’re dreaming up all this stuff?

 David: Well, I couldn’t imagine half of it, I can tell you.

 So, things went along, and I’m not sure anything else is of any significance along in there.
-But eventually, I became more involved in normal living, and got a job, and got married, had a couple of children, boys, who are now young adults, I’m very proud of.
+But eventually, I became more involved in normal living, and got a job, and got married, and had a couple of children—boys, who are now young adults.
+I’m very proud of them.

 Rick: And all this stuff was kind of going on in the background, what you’re doing, all that?

-David: Yeah, yeah.
-It’s kind of just developing along, not as dramatically, not as major changes, but just kind of progressing along.
-And then I ended up in this situation where I was working for the police, basically.
+Then I ended up in this situation where I was working for the police, basically.
 I was finding myself working for the police.
 I’m a kind of inner-directed, philosophical kind of guy.
-Police department is not where I expect to find myself.
+A police department is not where I expect to find myself.

 Rick: Were you a cop, or were you doing some computer work?